N-itin/Uniaxial_Tension_Test/README.md

 A program, which evaluates Hooke’s law for the case of a uniaxial tension test with a sinusoidal time series.
 This program provides evaluation of Hooke’s law for the case of a uniaxial tension test with a sinusoidal time series.
 Python is chosen for its user-friendly interface, easy coding, editing and provides a great number of libraries which can be used to interact with external software also.

+	Download the program code file named Uniaxial_tension_test.py and save it in D drive, also save the input file in .txt format in D drive otherwise change the loacation of file in code to specify the file location in user's computer.
 	The user should specify the parameters of the test course as well as Hooke's law via a text file - 'D:/input_format.txt' The components of the resulting stress state shall be displayed graphically over time as well as the deformation – section 1.3
 	The results of the evaluation of the material law shall be written into a text file.
 The file name as well as the location shall be defined by the user.